 Our first advice is – don’t download or share such content.
 There is plenty safe alternatives.
 Netflix, Hulu Plus, Yahoo View, Amazon Video and more.
 But as we shown above you might breach the law without even knowing it – like with Popcorn Time.

 The best way to avoid problems is to hide your IP address.
 If your IP, the one assigned to you by your ISP is invisible to others you will not get into trouble.
 You can hide your IP by using VPN.
 Active VPN means you access internet through VPN server.
 It is VPN server and it’s IP address, what is visible to websites and services.
-It is also worth to mention that only our NL and DE VPN servers allow for anonymous torrent traffic.
+It is also worth to mention that only our NL and DE VPN servers allow for anonymous torrent traffic and this servers have separate VPN for torrenting package.